Adventures of Captain Africa Mighty Jungle Avenger!

-The Adventures of Captain Africa is a 1955 adventure serial film directed by Spencer Gordon Bennet and starring John Hart.
+Adventures of Captain Africa is a 1955 adventure serial film directed by Spencer Gordon Bennet and starring John Hart.

 Plot

 Trapper Nat Coleman and government agent Ted Arnold come upon a plot to take over an African nation.
 Its leader, Caliph Abdul el Hamid, has been exiled from his country and replaced by a look-alike usurper allied with an unnamed foreign power.
-The Caliph intends to return but enemy agents Boris and Greg are out to stop him.
+The caliph intends to return but enemy agents Boris and Greg are out to stop him.
 Captain Africa, a masked jungle lord, appears occasionally to aid Nat and Ted.